The Legend of Zelda: Ocarina of Time 3D: Marketing and release

 In Australia, anyone who pre-ordered the game from EB Games Australia could receive the Ocarina Edition, which included a playable ocarina that sports the Triforce symbol, two music sheets featuring songs from the game, and a poster.
 In Greece, anyone who pre-ordered the game from Nintendo's online store could receive five bonus items.
 The items were an ocarina, a baseball hat, a keychain, a sleeve for the 3DS, and a can of Deku Tree seeds.
 In the UK, anyone who pre-ordered the game would get a free game case with a North American collectors' cover and a double-sided poster.
 Anyone who pre-ordered the game from Play.com got a bonus slip case for the 3DS console featuring the same artwork as the U.K. game box.
 In Japan, the U.S., the U.K., Australia and New Zealand, anyone who registered the game through Nintendo's Club Nintendo service received a free copy of the game's official soundtrack.

 In June 2011, actor and comedian Robin Williams starred in a commercial to promote the game along with his daughter Zelda Williams, whom he had named after the character from the series.
-In Japan, Nintendo utilized boy band Arashi to advertise the game in television and print spots.
+In Japan, boy band Arashi advertised the game in television and print spots.
 Nintendo ran TV advertisements around the release of Ocarina of Time 3D, showcasing its new features.
 Online takeovers appeared on websites during release week, while a print campaign ran in specialist magazines.
 Advertisements ran again throughout the summer season.

 The retail cartridge of Ocarina of Time 3D was discontinued in early 2015, temporarily leading to high prices on the secondary market, until March 2016, when Ocarina of Time 3D was re-released under the Nintendo Selects label.